nextstrain/nextclade_data/data/community/pathoplexus/yellow-fever-virus/README.md

 ## Features

-This dataset was created using open data from NCBI Virus and the pipeline in https://github.com/neherlab/CCHFV running in no-linkage mode.
-As the L segment shows high divergence at the terminals we increase the gap open penalty to reduce the number of falsely inferred insertions.
+This dataset was created using open data from NCBI Virus and the pipeline in https://github.com/maverbiest/yellow-fever-virus.

 This dataset offers: